eclipse-zenoh/zenoh-cpp/README.md

    ```

 2. Do install.
-   Neither [zenoh-c] nor [zenoh-pico] are required for the installation, but both are neccessary for building tests and examples.
+   Neither [zenoh-c] nor [zenohpico] are required for the installation, but both are neccessary for building tests and examples.
 So, instead of the main project, it's faster to do install from "install" subproject directly.

    Use option `CMAKE_INSTALL_PREFIX` for specifying installation location.
 Without this parameter installation is performed to default system location `/usr/local` which requires root privileges.